alex-lansing/DH199-UX-Project/README.md

 # DH199 Directed Research in Digital Humanities

+## Background
+Nonprofits provide invaluable contributions to art, culture, public well-being, and human health while suffering from underfunding and employee burnout.
+For instance, despite employing 10% of U.S. workers, turnover in the nonprofit sector is higher than the industry average, with 45% of surveyed employees indicating that they would look for new jobs within the next five years.
+Thus, it is important that other institutions—such as universities, government, and the private sector—collaborate with nonprofit organizations to provide potential resources while still centering the nonprofit’s staff, mission, and the people they serve.

+The Los Angeles area is home to many arts and culture organizations ranging in size, from the Getty Center to smaller, community-based non-profits like the Crenshaw Dairy Mart.
+One example is the La Historia Museum, a history nonprofit and community archive located in El Monte, California.
+This proposed HUE project is a collaboration with La Historia that will implement new features onto the current website to improve its usability, both from a visitor’s and staff’s perspective.
+This project centers on the following ideas:

+- An organization’s digital presence—via websites and social media—affects how it interacts with the community (and how the community interacts with it).
+- An organization’s website should engage the community it serves through intuitive design and accessibility.
+- Keeping turnover in mind, a website should be easy to manage and update from the perspective of the staff.

+Given these ideas, the ultimate goal of the design is to add features to the website that build a connection between the museum and its visitors, donors, and staff.
+The target audience for this project would be community members in the El Monte area, who may range in age from middle/high school students to older residents.
+Since visitors may have varying familiarity with technology, accessibility is a central tenet of the proposed project.

 ## Research Question
 La Historia Museum aims to connect with its community by engaging with visitors, donors, and staff.
 How can we enhance this engagement through an online experience that is usable, accessible, and representative of the organization?